Health Plan Questions and Answers

 The claims administrator's contract with the state requires them to process 90% of claims (not including point of sale prescription claims) within 14 calendar days of receiving a complete “clean” claim.
 Failure to do so will require them to pay penalties.

-What is the usual, customary and reasonable (recognized) charge and how is it determined?
+What is maximum allowed charge and how is it determined?

 What if my claim isn’t paid correctly or is denied?

 First, review the explanation of benefits (EOB) and your benefit booklet to make sure you understand what is covered and why the claim wasn’t paid.
-If you still have unanswered questions, you should contact HealthSmart directly to discuss the claim.
-If you feel it should be covered or paid differently, you should submit a written appeal to HealthSmart within 180 days of the date on the explanation of benefits.
+If you still have unanswered questions, you should contact Aetna directly to discuss the claim.
+If you feel it should be covered or paid differently, you should submit a written appeal to Aetna within 180 days of the date on the explanation of benefits.
+Please see the plan booklet for details on how to appeal.

 Why do I pay less for a prescription if I use the mail order pharmacy?

-The mail order pharmacy, currently Costco/Envision, can purchase drugs in very large quantities and can pass those savings along to our members.
+The mail order pharmacy can purchase drugs in very large quantities and can pass those savings along to our members.
 Since prescriptions are the fastest growing cost in the health plan, it is important to try to control this cost which in turn helps control the amount of premiums you pay for coverage.

 Why is the mail order pharmacy out of state?